mrmop/IGX/readme.md

 </ul>

 ## Android and iOS App Stores
-The IGX SDK is currently in the process of being extended to reach Android and iOS mobile platforms, enabling you to deploy your Facebook Instant and Web Games to mobile app stores too with support for in-app pruchases, adverts, social sharing, leaderboards etc..
-More details coming soon.
+You can nnow deploy your games and apps  to mobile app stores using the IGX SDK using IGX for Unity.

 ## Examples of games using IGX
 <ul>